 Whereas social factors are experiences that occur in the perpetrators' lives, cultural factors consist of larger forces in society that influence the shooters.
 For example, shooters often engage in violence immersion, living to a large extent in a world of violent media, including books, articles, films, and video games.
 The immersion in violent media may serve to desensitize them to violence, making it easier for them to commit their own acts of violence.
 The use of violent video games may also serve as rehearsal or training for their impending attacks (Langman, 2021).
-Having said this, however, it needs to be noted that playing a violent video game or watching a violent film does not turn someone into a killer.
+Having said this, however, it needs to be reiterated that these factors alone do not pose a particular risk.
+Playing a violent video game or watching a violent film does not turn people into killers.